 From the sample program, such as TextExtract.cs, you could build and run an executable.

 We assume a basic level of technical understanding of the PDF file format, though we seek to review the features of each of these sample programs carefully.

 Many of these sample programs automatically generate an output file or set of files.
-These output files, generally PDF or graphics files (JPG or BMP), are stored in the DotNET directory, though you will find some in the DotNET/Binaries directory as well.
+These output files, generally PDF or graphics files (JPG or BMP), are stored in the DotNET samples directories, though you will find some in the DotNET/Binaries directory as well.
 If you run a sample program a second or third time, it will overwrite any output files that were created and stored earlier.
 However, if you run a sample program, generate a PDF output file, and then open that PDF file and try to run that sample program again, you will see an error message.
 The program will not be able to overwrite an existing output file if that file is currently open in Adobe Reader or Adobe Acrobat.